greggirwin/red-L10N/README.md

 I18N / G11N is the planning and architecture aspect.
 L10N is the active work of translating elements.

+1. What do we get from each platform to tell is the user's locale setting?

+2. What does our locale data model look like?
+This, I think, ties directly to hierarchical environments, merging structures.
+It doesn't mean they have to be physically merged into one, but there is the concept of scoping when values are looked up.

+3. Which functions and other aspects of Red are locale sensitive?

+4. What does localized content look like in a script or app?
+That is, what are the keys, do we set a locale at the top, or at runtime, and only overrides are needed, and everything else is declarative, or are L10N calls strewn throughout?

+5. Are there standards we should or must follow?
+So much work has been done in this area, and there seems to be at least a rough consensus on many aspects, that it makes sense to keep them in mind.
+But we should still simplify things and make it as data oriented as possible.

 # References

 RFC 4646